asadana/GitReplay-bash-script/README.md

 GitReplay with Bash
 ===================
-P532 - Sub-Project : Bash Script to replay commits one at a time to test builds
+P532 - Sub-Project : Bash Script to display a menu with different options to replay commits.
 ----------

 This script is not directory specific.
 When executed, the script will make temporary directories in the current folder and remove them when it's finished.